What your vehicle needs before winter snow and ice hits - NewsBreak

 - Inspect your vehicle’s lights.
 Make sure the front and rear lights are working properly, especially the flashing hazard lights.

-- It’s possible that your windshield wiper fluid may freeze at some point during the winter months, so instead of toughing it out until spring, exchange the fluid with one made especially for freezing, or below freezing conditions.
+- It’s possible that your windshield wiper fluid may freeze during the winter months, so instead of toughing it out until spring, exchange the fluid with one made especially for freezing, or below-freezing conditions.

 - Road salt commonly used during the winter months can damage your car’s paint.
 Rinsing it off every once in a while can help, but a good wash and a coat of fresh wax will go a long way in preventing corrosion — keeping your vehicle looking like new.